djhanggi/chome/README.md

 ### Home Assistant

+- Notify on shutdown + startup
 - Automate phone alarm and use as sunset time
 - Move secrets to each individual package
-- Use YAML for dashboards
 - Air Conditioning
   - cycle_ac
     - If AC is on while automation.cycle_ac is turned on, start timer
     - Snooze automation.cycle_ac for an hour at start of sleep
   - Use virtual temperature to offset to mimic cycling
   - Set mode
-- Notify on shutdown
-- Standardize ordering of keys in HASS
+  - Use derivative to figure out if AC is actually running + automatically correct
+- Use YAML for dashboards

 ### Miscellaneous

-- Standardize ordering of keys via script
+- Standardize ordering of keys via script (global, then via nested YAML/yq path)
 - Set up / back up status page with reverse proxy
 - Set up homepage
 - Move WiFi names to secrets
 - Document setup for custom components and UI-managed items
-- Migrate Cornell Drive/Mail/Calendar
 - Use Proton Mail or self-hosted mail/calendar
 - Create second PiHole instance
   - primary default forwards to secondary, falls back to open DNS